Bernard Stiegler, translated by Daniel Ross

 €30.00

-This book is currently available for pre-order and we will fulfill your shipping as soon as it becomes available in January 2025.
-Please don't hesitate to get your copy now.
+This book is currently forthcoming and we will fulfill your shipping as soon as it becomes available in the summer of 2025.
+Please don't hesitate to pre-order your copy now.

-Did we really understand Friedrich Nietzsche when, in 1879, he stated that his philosophy should “begin not with astonishment, but with dread”?
-Did we comprehend Félix Guattari when, in 1989, he predicted in The Three Ecologies that “barbaric implosion is by no means out of the question” (pointing out in the same work the dangerousness of a businessman named Donald Trump)?
-Have we grasped the implications of what Gilles Deleuze theorized three years before the launch of the World Wide Web as the advent of control societies?
+Did we truly understand Nietzsche when, in 1879, he insisted that philosophy should begin not with astonishment, but with dread?
+Did we grasp what Félix Guattari foresaw in The Three Ecologies when, in 1989, he warned that a “barbaric implosion” was entirely possible—while also flagging the dangers of a certain businessman named Donald Trump?
+And have we fully reckoned with what Gilles Deleuze described, just three years before the birth of the World Wide Web, as the arrival of control societies?

-In the first of his two-volume magnum opus What Is Called Caring?, Bernard Stiegler takes up the existential question care as a central mode of thought in the Anthropocene; masterfully rendered by his long-time friend and translator Daniel Ross, The Immense Regression is Stiegler’s most urgent and timely philosophical provocation.
+In The Immense Regression, the first volume of his two-part philosophical opus What Is Called Caring?, Bernard Stiegler returns to the existential question of care as the most urgent task of thinking in the Anthropocene.
+Masterfully translated by his longtime friend and collaborator Daniel Ross, this is Stiegler at his most provocative, timely, and necessary.

 Bernard Stiegler (1952–2020) was a philosopher, founder of the Ars Industrialis group and the online school pharmakon.fr, and director of the Institute for Research and Innovation, which he created within the Centre Pompidou.
 His research focused on social, political, economic, epistemological, and psychological changes caused by technological and scientific development linked to the “digital revolution.”
 He was the author of numerous works and considered one of the most influential European philosophers of the twenty-first century.